 Objectives Initial Actions to be taken current academic year By whom By when Resources needed Progress indicators Success criteria To ensure that staff are providing high quality daily teaching and enriched learning opportunities and developing a creative and engaging curriculum which interests and inspires the children and meets their needs.
 Plan a range of CPD opportunities linked to SiP priorities.
 Plan team teaching schedule including planning time, feedback and staff inset allocation for the sharing and modelling of good practice.
 Provision of booster and support/intervention group and additional allocation of staff.
 Plan a schedule of induction and support for ECTs.
 Plan twilight sessions to support subject leaders in developing their roles and meeting the requirements of the revised Ofsted Framework and the three I's.
-Ensure all new staff are trained and regularly using any new teaching programs e.g., Purple Mash, RWInc, etc LILT Summer Term 2024 and to be re- viewed and amended at the end of each term and reported on to the Governing Body in the Spring term SIP progress review.
-Use of Training funding allocation Staff inset allocation Purchase of resources from curriculum budget.
-Project Spend PP Leader Monitoring reports.
+Ensure all new staff are trained and regularly using any new teaching programs e.g., Purple Mash, RWInc, etc LILT re- viewed and amended at the end of each term and reported on Use of Training funding allocation Staff inset allocation Purchase of re- sources from curriculum budget.
+Project Spend PP 20K reports.
 Work scrutiny.
-Lesson observation Staff termly self- reviews will evidence an increase in confidence.
-Pupil progress across core and foundation subjects will meet our good progress measure for targeted pupils Next Steps Years 2 and 3 Continue to revise planning.
-Plan the next stage of training identified by review and self-continue to track PP attainment and progress and identify compact of the support programs. • ent targeted support as appropri iate.
-Evaluate th
+Lesson observatior Staff termly self- reviews will evidence an increase in confidence.
+Pupil progress across core and foundation subjects will meet our good progress measure for targeted pupils.
+Next Steps Years 2 and 3 Continue to revise planning.
+Plan the next stage of training identified by review and self- Continue to track PP attainment and progress and identify a impact of the support programs. ent targeted support as appropr iate.
+Evaluate tr